vifon/texas/README.md

 `texas` creates a shell session synchronized with a [ranger][1] session.
-Whenever one's current directory changes, so does the other's.
-It was created as an alternative to the Midnight Commander's feature known as `ShowCommandLine` (the one bound to
+Whenever one's current directory changes, so does the other.
+It was created as an alternative to a Midnight Commander feature known as `ShowCommandLine` (which is bound to
 <kbd>ctrl-o</kbd>).

 [1]: https://github.com/hut/ranger